juanaf31/LA-backend-test/README.md

 ```

 ## How to run?
-To run this application, use `make` command to simplify your workflow.
+Use `make` command to simplify your workflow.

 ### Run with make command